fielddaylab/thermovr/README.md

 ** SDK Tools (In the “Android SDK Tools” tab)
 ** SDK - Platform Tools
 * Remove any packages that may exist: Legacy XR Input, Oculus (Desktop), OpenVR (Desktop), Oculus XR
-* Install "3d Living Room" asset from Barking Dog
+* Download and Import "3d Living Room" asset from Barking Dog.
+IF it prompts to install package dependancies, do so.
 * Install "Oculus Integration" asset from App Store.
 It may ask to upgrade the OVR and Spacailizers and restart Oculus.
 Do so.
 * It will wartn that you need to install the Oculus (Desktop) and OpenVR (Desktop) pacakges.
 Do so using the package manager.
 * In Build Settings, change the platform to Android.
 MAke sure Scenes/MainScene is selected.